alces-software/flight-terminal-services-client/README.md

-# Flight Launch
+# Flight Launch and Flight Manage

 Flight Launch is a service provided by Alces Flight to quickly launch a preconfigured Flight Compute cluster.
+Flight Manage is a service provided by Alces Flight to provide access to and management of Flight Compute clusters.

 ## Getting started developing Flight Launch